 What is a Sales Supervisor?

-Position Description Directly supervise and coordinate activities of sales workers other than retail sales workers.
+Occupation Description Directly supervise and coordinate activities of sales workers other than retail sales workers.
 May perform duties such as budgeting, accounting, and personnel work, in addition to supervisory duties.

-Skills Needed to be a Sales Supervisor
+Qualities of a Sales Supervisor

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.